 We currently offer our mini-VSAT Broadband service in the Americas, Europe, the Middle East, Africa, Asia-Pacific, and Australian and New Zealand waters.
-In the future, we may need to expand capacity in existing coverage areas to support our subscriber base.
+In the future, we may need to expand capacity, including under our new HTS network, in existing coverage areas to support our subscriber base.
 If we are unable to reach agreement with third-party satellite providers to support our mini-VSAT Broadband service and its technology or if transponder capacity is unavailable to meet growing demand in a given region, our ability to provide airtime services will be at risk and could reduce the attractiveness of our products and services.